-A process mining claims that BridgeLoan has used process mining to identify and resolve the bottlenecks in their loan application processes.
+A process mining vendor claims that BridgeLoan has used process mining to identify and resolve the bottlenecks in their loan application processes.
 This is claimed to result in 40% faster processes and that the company can now process 30,000 applications per month.

 Process mining tools extract all process data and highlight inter-process conflicts.
 Companies can harmonize these processes to be more efficient and provide better customer service.

 For example, process conflicts need to be resolved: Imagine that you and your friend will make Caffe Latte and Cappuccino respectively.
 You take different steps but, you both need milk.
 When you look for the milk, you observe your friend is using it, so you need to wait.
-When processes are harmonized, such conflicts are minimized and processes will be completed faster.
+When processes are harmonized, such conflicts are minimized, and processes will be completed faster.

 Similarly, different processes need different amounts of resources at different times.
 Process mining software help companies optimize resource allocation.